Orbwinder/Gear-Blocks/README.md

 # Gear Blocks

-Displays the vehicle's gear status in a way that is readable at a glance.
+Trackmania 2020 plugin to display the vehicle's gear status in a way that is readable at a glance.

 ## Features
 - Configurable layout & style